©Arlene R. Taylor, PhD

-Wernicke’s area (the portion of the left temporal lobe that translates sounds, especially speech sounds, into something that has meaning) becomes active at about 18 months of age, and then Broca’s Area kicks in (the portion of the left frontal lobe that provides one with the ability to speak aloud).
+Wernicke’s area (the portion of the Maintaining division that translates sounds, especially speech sounds, into something that has meaning) becomes active at about 18 months of age, and then Broca’s Area kicks in (the portion of the Prioritizing division that provides one with the ability to speak aloud).
 This means there is a span of time when children understand words but have difficulty verbalizing them.
 The frustration this can cause may explain, in part, some of the behaviors exhibited during the terrible twos.
 Some care providers have discovered that teaching American Sign Language to babies tends to reduce some of the frustration experienced during this communication lag.

 By the age of two, if children have been exposed to a variety of activities and have been encouraged to be who they were designed to be--and their parents understand something about brain function--you may be able to start recognizing the child's brain bent.
 The old axiom, train children in the way they should go and when they are old they’ll never depart from it, makes incredible sense when viewed from this perspective.
 If you are living your brain bent the majority of the time and your brain is purring along using a fraction of the energy that is required when utilizing functions from one of the other three divisions of the cerebrum, why would you ever want to live another way?